abpframework/abp/docs/Getting-Started-Console-Application.md

 ### Install Volo.Abp Package

-Volo.Abp is the core nuget package to create ABP based applications.
+Volo.Abp.Core is the core nuget package to create ABP based applications.
 So, install it to your project:

 ````
-Install-Package Volo.Abp
+Install-Package Volo.Abp.Core
 ````

 ### Create First ABP Module